82L/82L.github.io/_misc_projects/woodenclip.md

 <p>I started with the wrong tools (common pocket knifes) and updated my gear to carving knives as I progressed.
 It was my first wood carving project.</p>
 <p>The wood essence choice was poor as it was too hard, which is ill-advised for beginner carver</p>

 <p>It was a long journey.
-It took me more than 1 year to finish.
+It took me more than a year to finish.
 I learned a lot about wood carving, wood finishes, and earned a few cuts.
 I'm quite happy with the result, as it is a first work.
 It is perfectible, as the space between the pin and the clip is too thin.</p>

 <p>Here are some pictures : </p>
 <div class="project-gallery">